 Prior to 1 February, you could get an IDP by mail order from the AA and the RAC, and from 89 post offices in person.

 To complete the order you have to be over 18 years old and have the following with you:

 Drivers are able to get their IDP over the counter on the same day, provided they have the supporting documents.
 You can also order one as early as three months prior and delay the start date of your permit, however a permit cannot be backdated.

 An international driving permit is valid for one to three years from the date it’s issued, depending on the type required.
-If you need a permit after that time, you will then need to reapply in person for a second permit.
+If you need a permit after that time, you will need to reapply in person for a second permit.

-Once you’re insured you should receive a Green Card (an internationally recognised confirmation of insurance – see below) to take with you.
+Once you’re insured you should receive a green card (an internationally recognised confirmation of insurance – see below) to take with you.
 If you don’t, make sure you request one.

 Always check the terms and conditions of your cover.
 Some policies will cease to be valid after a certain amount of days.

 Just like checking your insurance policy, you should also check your breakdown cover before driving abroad.
-Not all will protect you for overseas breakdowns.
+Not all policies will protect you for overseas breakdowns.